-(10) a. $\llbracket \sqrt{\text{BREAK}} = \lambda x \lambda s [broken'(x, s) \land \exists e'[become'(e', s)]]$ b. $\llbracket \sqrt{\text{COOL}} = \lambda x \lambda s [cool'(x, s)]$
+(12) a. $$\llbracket \sqrt{\text{BREAK}} = \lambda x \lambda s [broken'(x, s) \land \exists e'[become'(e', s)]]$$

-Having laid out the theory of argument/event structure entertained, I propose that the grammatical restriction on the number of result states that can be predicated in a single clause is a (syntactic) restriction regarding (sub)event structure in the sense that there can only be one overt result predicate per clause, namely a vP or an aP denoting a change of state, or a path PP, denoting a change of location.
-This is due to the fact that little v selects for one complement, i.e. either a predicate denoting a change of state (e.g. an AP) or a change of location (e.g. a path PP).
+Having laid out the theory of argument/event structure entertained, I propose that the grammatical restriction on the number of result states that can be predicated in a single clause is a (syntactic) restriction regarding the architecture of event structure in the sense that there can only be one overt result predicate per clause, namely an AP denoting a change of state, or a path PP, denoting a change of location.
+This naturally follows from the theory adopted in the present paper insofar as little v can only select for one complement denoting a result state.
 As I note in Section 3.1, the current proposal makes some welcome predictions, and it accounts for some challenging data for previous approaches.
-I start first by analyzing the transitive instances of the data under discussion, as previously illustrated by (7)-(8); additional examples are provided next.